-Concord University residence halls are directly administered by full-time professional coordinators and/or graduate students called Resident Directors (RDs).
-The RDs home is located in the residence hall he/she is assigned to administer.
-Each RD is responsible for the supervision of the building and staff and is specially trained in communication, problem-solving, First Aid and CPR, conflict resolution, and other areas important to facilitating life in a residence hall.
+Our residential facilities are directly administered by 3 full-time professional coordinators called Resident Directors, or RDs.
+The RD's home located in the residence hall he or she is assigned to administer.
+Each RD is fully responsible for supervision of his/her building and for coordinating and supporting the Residence Life staff.
+RD's are specially trained in counseling, communication, problem solving, first aid/CPR, fire safety, and other areas important to facilitating life in a residence hall.
+The RDs have an office located in room 201 of the Student Center.